rlnt/vscode-keepachangelog/README.md

 # **Keep a Changelog**

-> A [Visual Studio Code] extension that provides snippets for markdown files to create a changelog with the rulset of [Keep a Changelog].
+> A [Visual Studio Code] extension that provides snippets for markdown files to create a changelog with the ruleset of [Keep a Changelog].

 ---